decompals/decompedia/tools/decomp-dev.md

 ## GitHub bot

 Once your project is on decomp.dev, you can install the [GitHub bot](https://github.com/apps/decomp-dev) to the repository or organization. decomp.dev will automatically comment on PRs detailing any changes.
+PR comments may be configured in the [management interface](https://decomp.dev/manage).

 The GitHub bot allows decomp.dev to receive notifications when a GitHub Actions workflow completes, rather than polling every 5 minutes.